|Contains graphic sexual content, adult language and violence.

 He noticed Nature looking at him and looked away, blushing.
 He may be in his fifties, but he was still a man after all.

 The Mosby's shifted on the couch, bringing her attention back to the current situation.
-They were waiting for some word on their
+They were waiting for some word on their lost

-the neighborhood and surrounding areas.
+neighborhood and surrounding areas.
 They found nothing.
 After just over two weeks without any leads, the police moved on to other

 more pressing cases.
 Cases involving murder, shootings, and death.
 Unwilling to follow their example, they hounded the officers, friends,